khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 - Created branches
 - Branch updates from main

 It's also possible to manually [add a new version](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history#Create_a_new_version) that includes a title and description.
-This can be done to intentionally create a version to track specific changes.
+This can be done to intentionally create a version to track specific changes to a component or styles.

 ## Sharing or linking to changes